roadiz/AbstractBlogTheme/README.md

 bin/roadiz orm:schema-tool:update --dump-sql --force
 ```

-## PostContainerTrait
+## PostContainerControllerTrait

-`PostContainerTrait` will implement your `indexAction` by handling all request data
+`PostContainerControllerTrait` will implement your `indexAction` by handling all request data
 to provide your posts, filters and available tags to build your template.

 IndexAction will assign: